ForgeRock/ds-operator/README.md

 kubectl scale directoryservice/ds-idrepo --replicas=2

 # You can edit the resource, or edit the ds.yaml and kubectl apply changes
-# Things you can change at runtime include the number of replicas, enable/disable of backup/restore
+# Things you can change at runtime include the number of replicas
 kubectl edit directoryservice/ds-idrepo

 # Delete the directory instance.